LeeBergstrand/BackBLAST_Reciprocal_BLAST/README.md

 - If your visualization doesn't look right (e.g., the height and width aren't optimal, the genome/gene names aren't ideal, or the genes aren't sorted as you'd like), then delete the `heatmap` folder, tweak the config and metadata files (mentioned above), and re-run `backblast run`.
   BackBLAST will then use the old `blast` results and just generate a new heatmap.
-- If your phylogeny has issues, then delete the old phylogeny or point to a new one, then re-run `backblast run`.
-This will use the old `blast` results but will overwrite the old heatmap with a new one.
+- If you want to use a different phylogenetic tree, then point to a new phylogenetic tree file in the config file, then re-run `backblast run`.
+  BackBLAST will use the old `blast` results but should overwrite the old heatmap files with new ones using the updated tree.

+### 2a-v.
+Final tweaks to the heatmap
 The PDF heatmap will not be perfect (e.g., the dashed lines between the genome names and tree tips won't be perfectly aligned), but you can open the heatmap in a PDF editor like Inkscape and clean it up or customize it as desired.